Ian Tyson: Career

 In 2005, CBC Radio One listeners chose his song "Four Strong Winds" as the greatest Canadian song of all time on the series 50 Tracks: The Canadian Version.
 There was strong momentum for him to be nominated the Greatest Canadian, but he fell short.
 He has been a strong influence on many Canadian artists, including Neil Young, who recorded "Four Strong Winds" for Comes a Time (1978).
 Johnny Cash would also record the same song for American V: A Hundred Highways (2006).
 Judy Collins recorded a version of his song "Someday Soon" in 1968.

 Bob Dylan and the Band recorded his song "One Single River" in Woodstock, New York, in 1967.
 The recording can be found on the unreleased Genuine Basement Tapes, vol. I.

 In 2006, Tyson sustained irreversible scarring to his vocal cords as a result of a concert at the Havelock Country Jamboree followed a year later by a virus contracted during a flight to Denver.
-This resulted in a notable loss of the remarkable quality and range he was known for; he has self-described his new sound as "gravelly".
+This resulted in a notable loss of the vocal quality and range he was known for; he has self-described his new sound as "gravelly".
 Notwithstanding, he released the album From Yellowhead to Yellowstone and Other Love Stories in 2008 to high critical praise.
-He was nominated for a 2009 Canadian Folk Music Awards for Solo Artist of the Year.
+He was nominated for a 2009 Canadian Folk Music Award for Solo Artist of the Year.
 The album includes a song about Canadian hockey broadcasting icon Don Cherry and the passing of his wife, Rose, a rare Tyson cover written by Toronto songwriter Jay Aymar.

 Sylvia joined Ian to sing their signature song, "Four Strong Winds", at the 50th anniversary of the Mariposa Folk Festival on 11 July 2010, in Orillia, Ontario.